Small jet crashes into hangar at Southern California airport

 Calls to the Santa Monica Fire Department, the primary responder to the crash scene, were not immediately returned late on Sunday.

-News pictures taken shortly after the crash showed billowing black smoke curling up over aircraft at the airport, which serves communities west of downtown Los Angeles.
+News pictures showed billowing black smoke curling up over aircraft at the airport, which serves communities west of downtown Los Angeles.
+(Reporting by Tim Gaynor; Additional reporting by Mary Wisniewski and Jonathan Kaminsky; Editing by Stacey Joyce)

-Subsequent images showed the tail of an aircraft protruding from the partly collapsed hangar, flanked by fire trucks.
-A source close to the investigation, who asked not to be identified, said the collapsed hangar prevented fire officials from accessing the wreckage.

-Reporting by Tim Gaynor; Additional reporting by Mary Wisniewski and Jonathan Kaminsky; Editing by Stacey Joyce